RQISL/portfolio-project-4-robert-quinlan/README.md

 ![Wireframe Mobile](media/images_readme/Wireframe/Mobile_full.png)

-## Colour Palellet
+## Colour Palette

 * A food table style that offers a luxurious and modern colour pallet of your choice.
 The display of healthy foods is sure to catch your eye.
 Inspired by the beautiful UX of [Adachi Restaurant](https://adachirestaurant.com/), I have developed an idea UX.

-* The ccolour palette is Shark, Nomad, Mantle and Manatee, available in a range of stunning colours.
-Choose from our carefully curated colour palette, found at at [Canva](https://www.google.com/search?sca_esv=560184847&q=shark+nomad+mantle+and+manatee+color+palette+with+images&tbm=isch#imgrc=qecGZ40hJUIG4M) to create moodboard.
+* The colour palette is Shark, Nomad, Mantle and Manatee, available in a range of stunning colours.
+Choose from our carefully curated colour palette, found at at [Canvas](https://www.google.com/search?sca_esv=560184847&q=shark+nomad+mantle+and+manatee+color+palette+with+images&tbm=isch#imgrc=qecGZ40hJUIG4M) to create moodboard.
 See attached for colour options by found the colour pallet.
-I followed the image of colour palette and sign-in to canva, where I was created of the moodboard.
+I followed the image of colour palette and sign-in to canvas, where I was created of the moodboard.
 See attached below:

 *
     <details>